-The DIA Group has a Code of Ethics approved by the Board of Directors.
+The Dia Group has a Code of Ethics approved by the Board of Directors.
 The Board of Directors considers that the Code of Ethics (hereinafter the Code) is the best instrument to implement a top-down compliance policy, guiding its employees by example, with certain lines of conduct or behaviour.

 The Code of Ethics was updated, approved by the Board of Directors, published and communicated to the employees in 2021.
+A new Code of Ethics' content update was made in June 2023 to refer to the Dia Group's corporate values approved in 2022.
 This Code establishes and implements the following five ethical principles:

-- Respect we respect people and generate an environment of trust, diverse and inclusive, in which we defend different opinions. - Integrity we act in an integral and transparent manner.
-We seek to do the right thing and achieve the best results without harming the interests of others. - Commitment our conviction and commitment are that the client and the rest of the DIA Group stakeholders are an essential part of our Company. - Loyalty we work loyally, complying with all the regulations and commitments to which DIA Group adheres; we strive to learn every day the implications of our activity and the way in which it is regulated. - Responsibility in our daily work, we are responsible entrepreneurs; we focus on taking care of the assets and information that DIA Group makes available to us.
+- Respect we respect people and generate a spirit of collaboration and an environment of trust, diverse and inclusive, in which we defend different opinions. - Integrity we act in an integral and transparent manner.
+We seek to do the right thing and achieve the best results without harming the interests of others. - Commitment our passion and commitment are that the client and the rest of the Dia Group stakeholders are an essential part of our Company. - Loyalty we work loyally, complying with all the regulations and commitments to which Dia Group adheres; we strive to seek continuous growth and to learn every day the implications of our activity and the way in which it is regulated. - Responsibility in our daily work, we prioritize simplicity in what we do.
+We focus on taking care of the assets and information that the Company makes available to us.

-In connection with financial information, assets and information are protected and DIA's commitment to providing accurate and complete information is explained, ensuring the reliability and accuracy of all financial information, whether used internally or reported to the market.
-The DIA Group has a Group Ethics Committee, which regularly reports to the Board of Directors.
-In addition, there are Ethics Committees in each of the countries where the DIA Group carries on its activity.
+In connection with financial information, assets and information are protected and Dia's commitment to providing accurate and complete information is explained, ensuring the reliability and accuracy of all financial information, whether used internally or reported to the market.
+The Dia Group has a Group Ethics Committee, which regularly reports to the Board of Directors, specifically to the CAC.
+In addition, there are Ethics Committees in each of the countries where the Dia Group carries on its activity.
 These committees have sufficient autonomy and independence to pursue their remit.
 The Code is of mandatory compliance for all employees.

 All Group Directors have agreed in writing to submit to the Code, with the commitment to respect the ethical principles, enforce them in the teams under their responsibility and put them into practice.
 Likewise, all new employees, when signing their employment contract, will receive a copy of the Code and must sign an agreement to submit to it.
+In the same vein, on an annual basis, all employees undergo mandatory training related to the Code of Ethics, in which the employee accepts and adheres to the content of the Code.

-The most relevant tools available to the Compliance Function and to the Ethics Committees to disseminate the DIA Group's Ethics and Integrity Culture are (i) the training sessions conducted each year on all or some of the ethical principles and (ii) the management of the reports received through the Ethics Hotline (see next section).
+The most relevant tools available to the Compliance Function and to the Ethics Committees to disseminate the Dia Group's Ethics and Integrity Culture are (i) the training sessions conducted each year on all or some of the ethical principles and (ii) the management of the reports received through the Ethics Hotline (see next section).